amrutha-m206/MemoryGraphAI/Readme.md

 # MemoryGraph AI: A Dynamic, Context-Aware Hybrid Knowledge Graph Framework for Documents with Comparative Vector Database Analysis

-**MemoryGraph AI** is an advanced AI system that transcends traditional Vector-based RAG (Retrieval-Augmented Generation) by building a **Structured Knowledge Graph** from unstructured documents (PDFs, Text, Notes).
+**MemoryGraph AI** is an advanced AI system that transcends traditional **Vector-based RAG (Retrieval-Augmented Generation)** by building a **Structured Knowledge Graph** from unstructured documents such as PDFs, research papers, and text notes.

-While standard AI assistants search for text snippets, MemoryGraph AI builds an "Associative Memory" using **Neo4j**, enabling the AI to perform **multi-hop reasoning**—connecting ideas across different pages or even different documents.
+Instead of retrieving isolated text snippets like conventional AI assistants, MemoryGraph AI constructs a **persistent associative memory** using **Neo4j**, allowing the system to reason across connected concepts.

+By representing information as **entities (nodes) and relationships (edges)**, the system enables **multi-hop reasoning**, allowing the AI to connect ideas that may appear in different sections of a document or even across multiple documents.

+To further validate the effectiveness of this approach, the project includes a **comparative evaluation framework** that measures the performance of **graph-based retrieval against traditional vector similarity search**.

 ---